How to Get Present in the MomentSep 01, 2021

 Live in the moment

 Thinking about the past and the future is not a bad thing.
-The past serves as a lesson to correct our mistakes and be better in the present, while the future is a template of how we want to see ourselves in a distant time.
-Our thoughts become something else when our mind and body are too preoccupied with past and future thoughts.
+The past serves as a lesson to correct mistakes and be better in the present, while the future is a template of how we want to see ourselves in a distant time.
+Our thoughts become something else when our mind and body are too preoccupied with past and future ideas.
 However, do remember that we spend most of our time in the present.
 You can choose to think of the past as a continuously chasing predator and the future as an ever-present invader coming towards you.
-Alternatively, you can choose to think of the past, present, and future as three different paths, with the past and future paths having points of connection in your present path.
+Alternatively, you can choose to think of the past, present, and future as three different paths, with the past and future ways having points of connection in your current course.
 What's important is to strike a balance in our thinking to live in the present moment wisely.
 Set your plans, use the past as a teacher, take actions in the present, and go with the flow.